|

 man that was totally involved in sports.
 Following

-World War II, his guidance turned what was formerly the
+World War II, his guidance turned coaching the Lake City

-Wallingford Boys Club football team into the Seattle
+Boys Club, and Roosevelt Lions Club teams into the Seattle

-Cavaliers.
-For 44 consecutive years the Cavaliers played football, almost solely because of Elmo Hudgens.
+1955.
+For 35 consecutive years the Cavaliers played football, almost solely because of Elmo Hudgens.

 The mainstay of their existence was Elmo's ability to